 Card games tend to be simpler, lighter, cheaper and quicker to play than their board-based cousins, but that doesn't mean they lack depth or quality: the ones in this article are all strategically rich and beautiful to look at.

-In truth most board games involve cards of some kind (Cosmic Encounter, Pandemic and Celestia are all based around them) but when putting together this guide we chose to restrict ourselves to ones where cards are the only significant component.
+In truth most board games involve cards of some kind (the superb Cosmic Encounter, Pandemic and Celestia are all based around them) but when putting together this guide we chose to restrict ourselves to ones where cards are the only significant component.
 A few of these come with tokens to tally scores or money, but that's it - no pieces moving around a board (no board, for that matter), and no dice.

 Finally, note that we've ignored traditional card games here, simply because they are too immense a subject.
 But a standard 52-card deck is the most cost-effective purchase of all.